mikedilger/mosaic-spec/docs/record.md

 2 bytes at `[160:162]`

-This is the [kind](kinds.md) of the record which is application specific, and determines the nature of the payload, represented in 2 bytes (16 bits) as an unsigned integer, little-endian.
+This is the [kind](kinds.md) of the record which is determines the application this record is part of, which then determines the nature of the non-core tags and the payload.
+This is represented in 2 bytes (16 bits) as an unsigned integer, little-endian.

 ### Orig Timestamp